john-shefer/NetHole.3beta/README.md

 --no-arp-sweep			 : Don't perform initial arp sweep of
 				   capture subnet

-      LaBrea has a number of safety mechanisms built-in to avoid causing problems with its virtual machines.
+      NetHole has a number of safety mechanisms built-in to avoid causing problems with its virtual machines.

-      By default, LaBrea will do an arp sweep of the capture subnet in order to detect IPs that are already occupied by active machines.
+      By default, NetHole will do an arp sweep of the capture subnet in order to detect IPs that are already occupied by active machines.
 Arps are generated in bursts of 85 at 2 minute intervals.
 However if the capture subnet is too large (>1024 addresses), then a warning message is given, and the arp sweep is turned off.

-      Specifying this parameter means that LaBrea will not do the initial arp sweep.
+      Specifying this parameter means that NetHole will not do the initial arp sweep.